 The long hours needed for some of the highest-paying jobs are mismatched with gendered family responsibilities.
 The pay discrepancy between men and women would drop signiﬁcantly if ﬁrms do not excessively reward individuals who work long and “particular” hours.

 Older Women Face the Greatest Pay Gap

 Women’s median monthly salary reaches its peak between the ages of 25 and 44.
-In higher age groups, the gender pay gap widens.
-For example, women in their 50s and 60s earn about 23% and 30% less than younger women (Figure 5).
+In higher age groups, the gender pay gap widens – women in their 50s and 60s earn about 23% and 30% less than their counterparts (Figure 5).
 This is probably linked to child-rearing and family responsibilities.
 Due to extra time spent in unpaid care work, women have fewer opportunities for career advancement and are less likely to hold high-paying jobs.
 In addition, older women, on average, have lower education attainment than younger women which would signiﬁcantly impact their earning capabilities.

 Figure 5: Median monthly salaries and wages of employees by age group and gender in Malaysia, 2016

 Women are Less Likely to Negotiate

 Ambiguity about pay standards and conﬁdentiality about salary, particularly for top positions, encourages potential candidates to negotiate further.
 However, research shows that women tend to negotiate less, especially for the starting salary (Small et al., 2007), while men are more likely to be successful in securing a higher pay.
 This lack of conﬁdence and skill in negotiating is something that needs highlighting.
 It is important to note that when women do request for either a raise or higher starting salary, they are regarded as pushy and demanding, whereas men are seen as professional and assertive.
 The social cost is therefore greater for women as it violates prescriptive gender stereotypes derived from the gendered division of labour (Bowles and Babcock, 2013).